FrankMc1956/OXRS-IO-WEBSITE/docs/docs/firmware/state-monitor-esp32.md

 ::: warning
 Inverting a normally-open (NO) button input will result in a constant stream of `hold` events!
+Also when using Button types the onboard temperature sensor on a rack32 may cause issues as it takes up resources while processing, causing  wrong press values to be reported
 :::

 ### Examples